sebjshaw/Deloton-Project/README.md

 ### Summary of above roadmap

 1. Kafka consumer polls the Deloton topic receiving two logs per second.
-Combines these logs into one containing all the data for that second of the ride
-2. Parses logs and cleans data, passes into SQLite table ready for querying from the Live Dashboard, displaying recent and current pages
+2. Combines the two logs into one containing all the data for that second of the ride.
+Passes into SQLite table ready for querying from the Live Dashboard.
+Also creates user information table to store the current users details
-3. At any point current user heart rate exceeds heart rate limit during the ride, calculated as a function of the user's age, email alert trigger sent using Amazon simple email service (SES)
+3. When user heart rate exceeds heart rate limit during the ride, calculated as a function of the user's age, email alert sent using Amazon simple email service (SES)
-4. For a given ride for a specific user, at the end of their current ride, two csv files (user_info & ride_info) sent to s3 bucket (file storage service)
+4. At the end of the current ride, two csv files (user_info & ride_info) sent to s3 bucket.
+Tables are wiped for the next ride's data
 5. AWS Lambda function reads csv files from s3 bucket and extracts key metrics (using Pandas) for long term storage in AWS RDS PostgreSQL table
 6. RDS comprised of two tables, users and rides, joined by user_id
 7. Tableau dashboard connected to RDS schemas and visuals created from it, live streaming the information